Advertisement

 What is it?

-With Hummer relaunching itself last year as the new US EV superpower via the absurd but brilliant EV pickup, the focus since has been on this, the SUV variant.
-Some 20 inches shorter overall with a nine-inch shorter wheelbase, an inch or so less in height and a smaller 20-module battery pack, you might think that some of the pickup’s abilities have been watered down.
-But they haven’t really.
+This is the SUV variant, some 20 inches shorter overall than the absurd but brilliant Hummer EV pickup, with a nine-inch shorter wheelbase, an inch or so less in height and a smaller 20-module battery pack that’s *only* 170kWh in capacity.
+Slim pickings, huh?
+You might think that some of the pickup’s abilities have been watered down, but they haven’t really.
 The changes have expanded the platform’s capabilities, not shrunk them.

 Reinforcing that point, the SUV is available with an Extreme – naturally – Off-Road Package which includes 18-inch wheels and 35-inch off-road tyres, underbody armour and rock sliders, front e-lockers and rear virtual lockers plus an array of trail cameras and some heavy duty half shafts.
 With that lot in place, you are going to be able to get over anything you can’t go around, or through.